gauravsangwan/SIFTastic/Readme.md

-# This is an initialization readme for my computer vision course project.
+# This is an initialization readme for our computer vision course project.

 Sift for